Ruth L. Bennett: Career

 During the Great Migration, thousands of black southerners migrated to Chester, Pennsylvania in search of jobs with good wages and to escape racial segregation and discrimination in the South.
 Many of these migrants were young women, separated from their families, with no work or place to stay.
 Bennett supported these women with the creation of the Ruth L. Bennett Improvement Club which provided clothing and religious instructions as well as classes on cooking, dressmaking and hygiene.

 In 1910, Bennett became the first president of the Chester branch of the NAACP.
 The first meeting of the organization was held at the Ruth L. Bennett Home for Women.

 In 1915, Bennett became the president of the Pennsylvania State Federation of Negro Women's Clubs which had branches in Philadelphia, Coatesville, West Chester and other parts of the states.

 In 1918, the club opened the Ruth Bennett Community House for Colored Women and Girls for the shelter and care of migrant women.
 In 1925, Bennett opened the Wilson Nursery which provided housing for orphans.

 By 1940, the Bennett House had provided shelter for over 2,000 black women and girls in need.

 Death and legacy

-Bennet died on February 24, 1947.
+Bennett died on February 24, 1947.

 The Ruth L. Bennett House and the 260 unit Ruth L. Bennett Homes public housing development, built in 1952, were named in her honor.
-The Ruth Bennett Community Farm is an educational farm and environmental center that operates on 2 acres at the Ruth L. Bennett Homes in Chester.
+The Ruth L. Bennett Community Farm is an educational farm and environmental center that operates on 2 acres at the Ruth L. Bennett Homes in Chester.